Physical Therapy for Incontinence, Prolapse and the Pelvic Floor

-Pelvic floor therapy at a glance
+Pelvic floor physical therapy at a glance

-Benefits of pelvic floor therapy
+Benefits of pelvic floor physical therapy

-Every patient undergoing pelvic floor therapy will have a specialized program built around the level and frequency of rehabilitation needed.
+Every patient undergoing pelvic floor physical therapy will have a specialized program built around the level and frequency of rehabilitation needed.

 What pelvic floor dysfunctions does the therapy address?

 Pelvic floor therapy can be used to address a variety of problems such as: